nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** The request class executes the API call and catches all exceptions together in one catch block.
     * Pros: Most if not all instances of failed API calls are caught.
     * Cons: Error message is not specific enough to help the user debug the error.

+### Toggle command feature

+#### What it is

+Allows the user to switch between supported themes (colour palettes) within the product.

+#### Implementation

+Upon entry of the toggle command, it is parsed to check if the input theme is valid (ie. among the list of available themes).
+If it is valid, a `ToggleCommand` is created. `ToggleCommand` is a class that extends the `Command` class and hence also inherits the `execute()` method.
+When `execute()` is called, it will set the theme of the application to be the input theme.

+Given below is an example usage scenario and how the toggle command behaves at each step.

+Step 1.
+The user launches the application and executes `toggle light` to change the application theme to the light theme.

+Step 2.
+The `toggle` command returns a `CommandResult` that triggers the `updateTheme()` method within `MainWindow`. `MainWindow` then finds the relevant .css file containing all theme information and applies it to all elements it contains.

 ### TODO MORE IMPLEMENTATION

 ---